-If you answered entirely 'No' / 'Yes but unaffected' submit the completed checklist with your planning application, there is no further action for you to take for Part 1.
-If you answered 'Yes -
+If you answered entirely 'No' / 'Yes but unaffected' submit the completed checklist with your planning application, there is no further action for you to take.
+If you answered 'Yes - affected' to any of the questions, you would need to submit a Bat Survey Report or for farm buildings a Bat and Barn Owl Survey Report (unless a pre-application response confirms this is not required).

 Bat surveys should commence with a daytime risk assessment.
 This can be undertaken at any time of year and will determine whether emergence surveys will be required.
-All bat surveys should be undertaken in accordance with Bat surveys for Professional Ecologists: Good Practice Guidelines.
+All bat surveys should be undertaken in accordance with Bat surveys for Professional Ecologists: Good Practice

+Guidelines.
 Guidance for homeowners about bat surveys can be found in What to Expect from a Bat Survey A Guide for UK Homeowners.